tompkins-ct/gaphor-autolayout/README.md

 ## Gaphor AutoLayout
-This is a plugin for [Gaphor](https://github.com/gaphor/gaphor) that implements a more powerful auto layout engine using [ELKJS](https://github.com/kieler/elkjs/).
+This is a plugin for [Gaphor](https://github.com/gaphor/gaphor) that implements a different auto layout engine using [ELKJS](https://github.com/kieler/elkjs/).

 ## Installation
 Install to Gaphor using guidelines here: https://docs.gaphor.org/en/latest/plugins.html